 Note:

-Disposal (resell) of T/S means that the company that had originally purchased back its own stock is now reselling that same stock back into the market.
-Whenever T/S is disposed of, regardless of the selling price at which they are resold, the T/S account must be credited at the original (initial) cost of the treasury stock on the date of its original (initial) purchase.
+Disposal (resale) of T/S means that the company that had originally purchased back its own stock is now reselling that same stock back into the market.
+Whenever T/S is disposed of, regardless of the selling price when they are resold, the T/S account must be credited at the original (initial) cost of the treasury stock on the date of its original (initial) purchase.